cpt-waffle/TinyApp/README.md

 ## Important
 - This project uses bootsrap for some css styling.
 Make sure you have bootstrap set up as well (just incase npm doesn't do it.
 I have it installed globaly.)
+- To install bootstrap: `npm install bootsrap@3
+- For more info visit: http://getbootstrap.com/getting-started/

 ## Getting Started